CT Study Information

 Who must keep a CT study on file?

-If your groundwater system is achieving 4-log inactivation as an option to comply with the groundwater rule, then you must have an approval letter on file and meet all the requirements stated in that letter.
+If your groundwater system is achieving 4-log inactivation to comply with the groundwater rule, then you must have an approval letter on file and meet all the requirements stated in that letter.

 When should I complete (or update) the CT study?